TL;DR

 Open-ended responses are the qualitative half of your survey data, and for most teams, they're the half that gets ignored.
 Not because the data isn't valuable, but because reading, categorizing, and synthesizing hundreds or thousands of free-text comments is work that doesn't scale with manual effort.

-A CX leader at a financial services firm described the problem plainly: "We analyze 150+ comments daily, but still don't know what to do.
+A CX leader at a financial services firm described the problem plainly in Zonka Feedback's AI in Feedback Analytics 2025 research: "We analyze 150+ comments daily, but still don't know what to do.
 There's a lot of confusion, and nothing happens."
+That research, based on conversations with 100+ CX leaders, found that 87% of organizations still rely on manual text review to extract insights from customer feedback.

 That confusion comes from trying to do qualitative analysis the way it was done ten years ago: read each comment, mentally tag it, build a spreadsheet of categories, and summarize.
 At 50 responses, that works.
 At 500, it's slow.
 At 5,000, it's impossible.